24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 stone marker honoring John Lennon

-No, John Lennon never made it to Puebla.
-But he had one fan in the city who was so obsessed that he paid for the construction of a stone marker commemorating the legendary singer.
+John Lennon never made it to Puebla.
+But he had one fan in the city who was so obsessed with him that he paid to construct a stone marker commemorating the legendary singer.

 pink yellow and blue buildings on Calle 3 Ote in Puebla